Radiation

 Inverse Square

-brightness decreases by the square of the distance Inverse Square: when one value decreases as the square of the other value.
+Formula showing brightness is inversely proportional to the square of distance Inverse square: when one value decreases as the square of the other value.

 Example: Light and distance